tmgthb/Autonomous-Agents/README.md

 [From Texts to Shields: Convergence of Large Language Models and Cybersecurity](http://arxiv.org/abs/2505.00841v1)

-- LLM and Agent Applications in Cybersecurity: reports on the convergence of large language models and cybersecurity, exploring emerging applications and challenges of integrating LLM Agent (dynamic reasoning engine), Meta Agent (agent of agents), RAG (retrieval-augmented generation), and Human-in-the-loop (human oversight) approaches.
+- LLM and Agent Applications in Cybersecurity: reports on the convergence of LLMs and cybersecurity, exploring emerging applications and challenges of integrating LLM Agent (dynamic reasoning engine), Meta Agent (agent of agents), RAG (retrieval-augmented generation), and Human-in-the-loop (human oversight) approaches.
 - The report examines LLM applications in network security, generative security engineering, and socio-technical aspects, including interpretability, safety, and security challenges.
 - It outlines a forward-looking research agenda for the secure and effective adoption of LLMs in cybersecurity, integrating technical advances with organizational and societal considerations.